shdant113/webDiplomacy-GR/README.md

 While Python 2 is past its life cycle, you can still use Python 2 to run GR.
 For the most part, you will use the same instructions as are written above.
 The only differences are the following:

-Instead of running `bash runall.sh` to run all scripts, you will need to use this command:
+Instead of running `bash/python runall` to run all scripts, you will need to use this command:

 ` bash runall_p2.sh `

 If you are running each script individually, you can follow the aforementioned instructions for Overall, Classic, Live, and Gunboat ratings.
-For 1v1, you can follow the aforementioned instructions but will need to use this command:
+For 1v1, you can follow the aforementioned instructions but will need to use this command in your CLI, substituting your Python 2 alias for `python` if yours is different:

 ` python 1v1_elo_p2.py ghostRatingData.txt 6 0 [time] `

 To clean CSVs, use this command:

 ` python gr_clean.py `

+To contribute to easier maintenance of the Ghost Ratings, feel free to pull down this repository and make improvements.
+However, more valuable and useful improvements can be made by contributing to webDiplomacy's actual application.
+Ghost Ratings will be integrated soon, and these scripts will then be deprecated.